ustc-pu/TritonHttpServer/README.md

 After sending back one (or more) responses, the server will either close the connection (if instructed to do so by the client via the “Connection: close” header, described below, or after an appropriate timeout occurs.

-Your web server will then continue waiting for future client connections.
+The web server will then continue waiting for future client connections.

 ## Usage
 Step 0: